Coronavirus destroys lungs. But doctors are finding its damage in kidneys, hearts and elsewhere.

 One New York hospital recently had 51 ICU patients who needed 24-hour kidney treatment but had just 39 machines to do it, he said.
 The hospital had to ration the care, keeping each patient on the therapy less than 24 hours a day, he said.

 The virus also may be damaging the heart.
-Clinicians in China and New York have reported myocarditis, an inflammation of the heart muscle, and, more dangerous, irregular heart rhythms that can lead to cardiac arrest in COVID-19 patients.
+Clinicians in China and New York have reported myocarditis, an inflammation of the heart muscle, and, more dangerous, irregular heart rhythms that can lead to cardiac arrest in covid-19 patients.

 “They seem to be doing really well as far as respiratory status goes, and then suddenly they develop a cardiac issue that seems out of proportion to their respiratory issues,” said Mitchell Elkind, a Columbia University neurologist and president-elect of the American Heart Association.
 “This seems to be out of proportion to their lung disease, which makes people wonder about that direct effect.”